Try our free ROI calculator. Discover your site's revenue potential.

 SSR may make JavaScript and SEO work together, but it isn’t the fix-all solution.
 It comes with high upfront and maintenance costs, as well as some flaws in the technical SEO elements.

 If you’re looking for an alternative to SSR, consider prerendering with Prerender.
-We turn the dynamic JavaScript content into static HTML, allowing Googlebot to index every content element quickly and perfectly.
-This way, your SEO scores will be boosted, which will help increase your page rank.
+We turn dynamic JavaScript content into static HTML, allowing bots to index every content element quickly and perfectly.

 Prerender